 DO use the present tense of verbs to describe responsibilities in your current job or internship

 Use the past tense when describing responsibilities from previous jobs or internships.
 If you’re unemployed, then all your jobs need to be written in the past tense.

 DON’T include on your resume your age

 Height, date of birth, place of birth, marital status, gender, weight, health, race/ethnicity, and social security number.
-Don’t include information that could be perceived as controversial such as sexual orientation, religion, church affiliations, or political affiliations.
+Don’t include information that could be perceived as controversial, such as sexual orientation, religion, church affiliations, or political affiliations.

 DON’T use personal pronouns (I, my, me) in your resume

 Writing a resume in a passive voice is far more acceptable and common, use present and past tenses and leave out personal pronouns.
-Writing in third person can sound too pretentious.
+Writing in the third person can sound too pretentious.